 Chief Executive Officer

 Bob is one of the co-founders of Elevated Achievement Group, a professional learning company dedicated to helping educators develop student ownership at all grade levels and at all types of schools.
-The focus on student ownership is reflective of his years of experiences in the professional development world.
+His work at Elevated Achievement led him to co-write the book, Developing Student Ownership which is a practical guide for educators to motivate students to own their own learning.
+His belief in and focus on student ownership is reflective of his years of experiences in the professional development world.

 As Chief Executive Officer, his duties include working directly with clients to facilitate professional learning opportunities that best support elevated achievement such as modeling, mentoring, co-planning, co-teaching, observational feedback, and reflection on professional growth.
 He also assists clients in identifying specific focus areas of growth using Elevated Achievement’s Strategic Learning Practices and Learning Framework.